CEI-lab/ece3400-2017/docs/schedule.md

 * Sep 25th, Mon: FPGA (Bruce Land)
 * Sep 27th, Wed: FPGA/VGA (Claire Chen)
 * Sep 29th, Fri: Mandatory team meeting, remember to upload your meeting notes to the website.
-* Deadline one week after the day of your lab session: The websites will be graded for contents on milestone 2.
 * Sep 29th, Sat: Deadline @8am: Fill out and send the [team assessment form](./Teamwork/GroupProcess-QualitativePeerSelfEval.docx) to the instructor.

 Week 7: